Elizabethan era: Plots, intrigues, and conspiracies

 The Elizabethan Age was also an age of plots and conspiracies, frequently political, and often involving the highest levels of Elizabethan society.
 High officials in Madrid, Paris, and Rome sought to kill Elizabeth, a Protestant, and replace her with Mary, Queen of Scots, a Catholic.
 That would be a prelude to the religious recovery of England for Catholicism.
 In 1570, the Ridolfi plot was thwarted.
 In 1584, the Throckmorton Plot was discovered, after Francis Throckmorton confessed his involvement in a plot to overthrow the Queen and restore the Catholic Church in England.
 Another major conspiracy was the Babington Plot – the event which most directly led to Mary's execution, the discovery of which involved a double agent, Gilbert Gifford, acting under the direction of Francis Walsingham, the Queen's highly effective spy master.

 The Essex Rebellion of 1601 has a dramatic element, as just before the uprising, supporters of the Earl of Essex, among them Charles and Joscelyn Percy (younger brothers of the Earl of Northumberland), paid for a performance of Richard II at the Globe Theatre, apparently to stir public ill will towards the monarchy.
 It was reported at the trial of Essex by Chamberlain's Men actor Augustine Phillips, that the conspirators paid the company forty shillings "above the ordinary" (i. e., above their usual rate) to stage the play, which the players felt was too old and "out of use" to attract a large audience.

 In the last decades of the reign, Elizabeth gave James VI of Scotland an annual annuity or subsidy which contributed to an "amity" or peace between England and Scotland.
+James's courtiers and diplomats maintained a "secret correspondence" with Elizabeth's ministers.
 It became clear that he would be her successor.
 Plots continued in the new reign.
 In the Bye Plot of 1603, two Catholic priests planned to kidnap King James and hold him in the Tower of London until he agreed to be more tolerant towards Catholics.
 Most dramatic was the 1605 Gunpowder Plot to blow up the House of Lords during the State Opening of Parliament.
 It was discovered in time with eight conspirators executed, including Guy Fawkes, who became the iconic evil traitor in English lore.